guoyufu/gps-measurement-tools/README.md

 # GNSSLogger

-Sample App that allows registering for various Android location related measurements, log the measurements to the screen and optionally to a text file and as well analyze these measurements.
+Sample App that allows registering for various Android location related measurements and log the measurements to the screen and optionally to a text file.

-Version 2.0.0.0 of the GnssLogger is enhanced with the following features:
-1. Compatible with Android-O new features like AGC and multi-frequency support
-2. Includes weighted least square position and velocity computations
-3. Includes weighted least square position and velocity uncertainty computations
-4. Compares the computed weighted least squares from raw GPS measurements vs the Kalman Filter position provided by the GPS chipset.
-5. Shows the computed weighted least square position from raw GPS measurements on Google Maps vs the Fused Location Provider reported position.
-6. Has an A-GPS control tab that allows clearing and injecting assistance data
-7. Plots CN0 of visible satellites and as well prints the top 4 visible satellites CN0 and average values
-8. Performs and plots residual analysis for both pseudorange residuals and pseudorange rate residuals
-9. Enhanced Logging both to screen and to files functionalities.

 This source code is supplied as an Android Studio project that can be built and run with [Android Studio](https://developer.android.com/studio/index.html).